 Participants have benefitted from the coaching and advice from current and former international and NBA stars such as Patrick Ewing (USA), Dikembe Mutombo (DR Congo/USA), Vlade Divac (Serbia), Scottie Pippen (USA), Yao Ming (China), Dirk Nowitzki (Germany), Tony Parker (France), Pau Gasol (Spain), Leandro Barbosa (Brazil), Andrey Kirilenko (Russia), Carlos Arroyo (Puerto Rico), Dwight Howard (USA), Al Horford (Dominican Republic), Manu Ginobili (Argentina) and many more.

-The list of players having taken part as youngsters also includes some famous basketball names.
+The list of players having taken part as youngsters also include some famous basketball names.
 Luc Mbah a Moute (Cameroon), Milos Teodosic (Serbia), Greivis Vasquez (Venezuela), Nicolas Batum (France), Joel Embiid (Cameroon), Jonas Valanciunas (Lithuania) and Dario Saric (Croatia), among others are all former BWB campers.